 Along with the many venues for students to showcase their own literary, dramatic, and creative work, the Visiting Writing Series at Webster offers students another unique, personal experience of literature today.

 Webster University's English Department graduates are a highly successful group.
-Among our alumni, we list CEOs; business owners; attorneys; corporate officers; educators; writers; managers; government workers; executives in IT, finance, marketing and advertising, social media, non-profits, public relations, staffing and human resources, sales, development and fundraising; and the list (available to all current and prospective students LINK TO CONTACT MURRAY FARISH) goes on.
+Among our alumni, we list CEOs; business owners; attorneys; corporate officers; educators; writers; managers; government workers; executives in IT, finance, marketing and advertising, social media, non-profits, public relations, staffing and human resources, sales, development and fundraising; and the list goes on.

 Our graduates succeed because they're smart and talented, but also because our degree programs prepare them for success.
 In your courses, you'll learn how the skills you're developing in reading, analysis, and writing translate into meaningful, profitable 21st-century careers.
 Our experiential learning program gives you demonstrable practical experience you can show to prospective employers.
 And there's more we do to prepare you for life after graduation.
 All Webster University English Department students have access to:

 - ENGL 2000: What's Next?
 The English Major After Graduation—In this one-credit-hour course that we recommend for all English Department majors, we lay out practical steps to finding fulfilling and meaningful careers.
 Students learn to research job fields; write engaging and eye-catching cover letters and resumes; build and manage professional networks; and see the ways their English Department skills translate into the modern workforce.
 Students also conduct informational interviews; participate in mock interviews with local professionals; and meet and hear from distinguished guest speakers.

 - Professional Writing courses like WRIT 2090: Writing in the Workplace and WRIT 3400: Editing and Style.